 Students are required to behave in a responsible, adult, mature manner while attending classes/clinicals whether on-site or online.
 The Nursing Department will not tolerate any type of student incivility.
 Students who engage in behavior that is: disrespectful, abusive, intimidating, disorderly or dangerous, will receive the consequences outlined in the LCC Policy for Prohibited Activities in the Student Hand book (p.49).
-Additionally, the student will receive point deductions on the PPS grade rubric and/or the generation of a SNIP.
+Additionally, the student will receive a SNIP.
 This behavior will not be tolerated against any faculty, staff member, or fellow student(s).
 The person leaving the program under this disciplinary action will no longer be able to apply for re-admission into the Nursing Program.